warning-goose/warning-goose-ui-jquery/README.md

 # Warning Goose

-Front-end for Warning Goose 2.x.x - the crowdsourced privacy alert
+Front-end for Warning Goose 1.x.x - the crowdsourced privacy alert.

 ## Installation

 Please make sure you have node, make, gcc, and build-essentials installed on your system.

     npm install

 ## Build